jmr-source/doc_en/tag-tab.md

 #### Description ####

 <pre>
-Output tab in the template, and the number of tabs that can be specified.
+Output tab in the template, can also set tabs count.
 </pre>

 #### Property ####